Stories With VisionNorman Rousseau’s generosity brought his family closer togetherPosted on: Sep 27, 2021

 He had became a hero, publicly and also more privately to our family.
 His charitable giving has touched the lives of so many.
 At the same time, he demonstrated what it means to be truly selfless and philanthropic.”

 Pictured: Norman visiting with nieces Joan and Jane, 2013

-For further information about the needs of the Hospital, and the bequests and planned giving program, including sample wording for making a gift in your will, please click here or contact Terry Tobin at (780) 735-5061 or [email protected].
+For further information about the needs of the Hospital, and the legacy giving program, including sample wording for making a gift in your will, please click here.